-This “case” features the Giant Nudibranch (Dendronotus iris) and the Tube-Dwelling Anemone (Pachycerianthus fimbriatus).d
+This “case” features the Giant Nudibranch (Dendronotus iris to 30 cm long) and the Tube-Dwelling Anemone (Pachycerianthus fimbriatus).

-The Tube-Dwelling Anemone is therefore adapted to also withdraw into a tube to get away from the predator sea slug.
+The Tube-Dwelling Anemone is therefore adapted to be able to withdraw into its tube in an attempt to get away from the predator sea slug.

 And the battle is on!
 The Giant Nudibranch patrols the sandy ocean plains “looking” for the Tube-Dwelling Anemone.
 When it finds one, it rears up and pounces, mouth parts extended in the hopes of grabbing onto the anemone.
 When the anemone senses the nudibranch’s attack, it withdraws into its tube.